-DEPOSITS AND INVESTMENTS:
+CASH AND INVESTMENTS:

-The accompanying Schedule of Assets Held by the County Treasury (Schedule) is intended to separately report deposits and investments in the County Treasury included in the basic financial statements of the County of Orange, State of California (County).
-For additional disclosure information and contingencies, please refer to the June 30, 2019 publication of the County Comprehensive Annual Report.
+The accompanying Schedule of Assets Held by the County Treasury (Schedule) is intended to separately report cash and investments in the County Treasury included in the basic financial statements of the County of Orange, State of California (County).
+For additional disclosure information and contingencies, please refer to the June 30, 2021 publication of the County's Annual Comprehensive Financial Report.

 The Schedule includes the cash balances of all funds that the Office of the Treasurer-Tax Collector (Treasurer) invests according to California Government Code and the Treasurer's Investment Policy Statement (IPS).
 These public funds are called the Orange County Investment Fund (OCIF).
 For reporting purposes, the OCIF is further divided into the Orange County Investment Pool (OCIP) and the Orange County Educational Investment Pool (OCEIP), the latter of which is utilized exclusively by the County's public school and community college districts.
 The OCIF is maintained for the County and other non-County entities for the purpose of benefiting from economies of scale though pooled investment activities.
+In addition, the OCIF includes other non-pooled specific investment accounts.
 The pooled funds are not registered with the Securities and Exchange Commission ("SEC") as an investment company.
+The OCIF do not have any legally binding guarantees of share values.

 The Schedule is presented on the modified cash basis, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America (U.S. GAAP).
 Receipts are recognized when received by the Treasurer; disbursements are recognized when paid by the bank; and the value of investments is stated at fair value.
-The Schedule's modified cash basis primarily differs from the cash basis of accounting by the amount of outstanding checks of \$161,000 at June 30, 2019.
+The Statement's modified cash basis primarily differs from the cash basis of accounting by the amount of outstanding checks of \$151,868 at June 30, 2021.